Walk-in clinic's closure leaves a 'real void,' says Cornwall mayor | CBC News

 Given the provincewide shortage, Grant said the Ontario government needs to be more proactive in helping communities recruit doctors, particularly from the pool of new Canadians.

+"The province should consider whether there are too many restrictions on doctors coming in from out of our country."

-Grant said he's now looking for doctors who want to move to Cornwall to provide health care, adding the city "will accommodate them in any possible way."
+Grant said he's now looking for doctors who want to move to and work in Cornwall, adding the city "will accommodate them in any possible way."

 For Zacharias, it's imperative that clinics, hospitals and other medical centres stay open to deliver health care to Ontarians, especially as the pandemic isn't yet over.